Proposed collection; comment request.

 Start Supplemental Information

 This information collection includes the Credit Card Payment Form (PTO-2038), which provides the public with a convenient way to submit a credit card payment for fees related to a patent, trademark, or information product.
-Customers may also submit credit card payments via the Electronic Credit Card Payment Form (PTO-2231) when using online systems through the USPTO Web site for paying fees related to patents, trademarks, or information products.
+Customers may also submit credit card payments via the USPTO Payment Page when using online systems through the USPTO Web site for paying fees related to patents, trademarks, or information products.

-Customers may establish a deposit account for making fee payments by completing a Deposit Account Application Form (PTO-2232) and sending the required information, initial deposit, and service fee to the USPTO.
-Deposit accounts eliminate the need to submit a check, credit card information, or other form of payment for each transaction with the USPTO.
+Customers may establish a deposit account for making fee payments online using Financial Manager at the USPTO Web site.
+Deposit accounts eliminate the need to submit a check, credit card, or other form of payment for each fee transaction with the USPTO.
 Additionally, in the event that a fee amount due is miscalculated, customers may authorize the USPTO to charge any remaining balance to the deposit account and therefore avoid the potential consequences of underpayment.
-As customers use their deposit accounts to make payments, they may deposit funds to replenish their accounts by mailing a check to the USPTO, sending funds via wire transfer, or making a deposit online via EFT using the Electronic Deposit Account Replenishment Form (PTO-2233) available at the USPTO Web site.
+As customers use their deposit accounts to make payments, they may deposit funds to replenish their accounts by mailing a check to the USPTO, sending funds via wire transfer, or making a deposit online via EFT using Financial Manager at the USPTO Web site.
 Replenishments may not be made by credit card.
-Customers may close their deposit accounts by submitting a written request or by using the Deposit Account Closure Request Form (PTO-2234).
-The USPTO is also adding the Deposit Account Withdrawal Request to this collection to allow customers to remove funds from their deposit accounts without closing the entire account.
+Customers may close or withdraw funds from their deposit accounts online using Financial Manager at the USPTO Web site.

 In addition to credit cards and deposit accounts, customers may also use EFT to make online fee payments to the USPTO.
-Customers must first establish a user profile with their banking information by submitting the EFT User Profile Form (PTO-2236) through the USPTO Web site.
-Once their profile is created, customers may use their User ID and password to perform EFT transactions.
+Customers must first establish a user profile and submit their banking information online through Financial Manager at the USPTO Web site.

 Under 37 CFR 1.26 and 2.209, the USPTO may refund fees paid by mistake or in excess of the required amount.
-In general, refunds of amounts larger than $25 are returned to the customer automatically using the same method as the original payment.
-For refund amounts of $25 or less, customers must submit a written request to the Refund Branch of the USPTO Office of Finance.
+For refund requests customers may submit a written request to the Refund Branch of the USPTO Office of Finance.

-The USPTO is currently developing a new MyFinancials system that will allow customers to add, manage, and report on payment methods in their online user profiles at the USPTO Web site.
-After establishing a USPTO username and password, customers may add their credit card, deposit account, and EFT information to their profile using the MyFinancials web interface.
+The USPTO deployed the Financial Manager system allowing customers to add, manage, and report on payment methods in their online user profiles at the USPTO Web site.
+After establishing a USPTO.gov account username and password, customers may add their credit card, deposit account, and EFT information to their account using the Financial Manager web interface.
 Customers may then manage and report on these stored payment methods online.
-In the future, the USPTO will deploy additional functionality that will allow the stored payment methods to be used when the customer conducts transactions with the USPTO.
+The stored payment methods may be used when the customer conducts transactions with the USPTO.